CoinFabrik/web3-grant/detectors/README.md

 #### Caveats

-There are no caveats for this detector.
+If definitions of Err() and/or Ok() are in the code but do not flow to the return value due to the definition of a variable or because they are defined in a dead code block, the warning will not be shown.
+If the definitions are made in an auxiliary method, the warning will be shown, resulting in a false positive.

-## 6. DoS Unbounded operation with vector
+## 6. DoS Unbounded operation

 We based our analysis for set-contract-storage detection on the [vulnerability example associated to this issue](https://github.com/CoinFabrik/web3-grant/tree/main/vulnerabilities/examples/dos-unbounded-operation-with-vector).